magento/merchdocs/src/magento/magento-marketplace-install-extension.md

     ![Extension Manager]({% link images/images/system-extension-manager.png %}){: .zoom}
     _Extension Manager_

-    It will take a few minutes to generate the summary and list of all available updates, recently purchased extensions, and currently installed extensions and sample data.
+    It will take a few minutes to generate the summary and list all available updates, recently purchased extensions, and currently installed extensions and sample data.

     ![Marketplace - Account Summary]({% link images/images/system-extension-manager-summary.png %}){: .zoom}
      _Summary of Your Marketplace Account_